How this CA(SA) became a CFO of a large NPO within 3 years of qualifying by making bold purpose driven decisions

 I have always wondered about the “world's problems” and was/am always looking for ways to improve how things work.
 I wanted to be contributing to impactful change.

-I have to mention that I was exposed to public sector audits, more specifically, non-profit organisations funded by the United States Government.
+I have to mention that I was exposed to public sector audits, more specifically, non-profit organizations funded by the United States Government.
 This gave me full exposure to how impactful non-profits are in pushing sustainable development.
 The experience also showed me how “corporate” non-profits can be.

 As soon as I saw the scale and activities that non-profits engaged in South Africa, I knew that this is a sector that I would fit into very nicely!

 So, I approached one of my previous clients, Kheth’Impilo (a South African Not for Profit Organisation), to express an interest in joining the industry and they took me on board, which I was so grateful for.
-This led to me leaving Deloitte and starting my career in the Non Profit sector!

 Thriving in the non-profit sector